• Skip to primary navigation

 • Remove the charred skin delicately.
 Allow the eggplant to cool, then remove the charred outer skin carefully.
 Rinse the roasted eggplant under the sink faucet to remove any charred bits.

 • Roast a large amount of eggplants (like I did in the photos) for the freezer.
 Peel the eggplant and freeze in a freezer-friendly bag.
-This grilled eggplant is suitable for use in baba ganoush or this recipe.
+This grilled eggplant is suitable for use in baba ghanoush or this recipe.

 Variations and Substitutions